YOUR DECISIONS AFFECT

 Tuesday Morning — Zara’s View

-You are now Zara.
+Now you are Zara.
 Same Tuesday.
 Same three events.
 See what Nadia did not.

 10:00 — Wealth Advisory Team Meeting

-Zara experiences: Marcus asks everyone for pipeline updates except me.
+Zara: He asks everyone except me.
 Again.
-I have my notes open.
-I prepared them last night.
-I make eye contact with James — he looks away.
+I prepared notes last night.
+I catch James’s eye.
+He looks away.
 He knows.

 What Nadia did not see

-Before the meeting, in the kitchen: Marcus to Alicia, laughing — ‘Zara’s sent another one of her novels.
-Has anyone actually read the whole thing?’
-Alicia did not laugh.
-She also did not say anything.
+In the kitchen beforehand: Marcus to Alicia, laughing — ‘Zara’s sent another novel.
+Has anyone read the whole thing?’
+Alicia didn’t laugh.
+She also didn’t say anything.

 11:15 — 4th Floor Corridor

-Zara experiences: Marcus and James walk past my desk toward the client suite.
-I know it is the Henderson meeting because I saw the calendar invite — I was on the original invite, removed last week.
+Zara: They walk past my desk.
+Henderson meeting.
+I was on the original invite, removed last week.
 I checked the edit history.
 Marcus removed me.

 What Nadia did not see

-The calendar invite edit history showing Zara was actively removed — not omitted, removed.
-She screenshotted it.
-It is in the spreadsheet, tab 3.
+The edit history showing Zara was actively removed — not omitted, removed.
+Screenshot in the spreadsheet, tab 3.

 14:00 — Email Chain

-Zara experiences: I see the Henderson prep email because Ravi forwarded it to me with ‘FYI — thought you should see this.’
+Zara: Ravi forwards me the Henderson prep email.
+‘FYI — thought you should see this.’
 No comment.
-He knows.
 Everyone on the desk knows.
 Nobody says it.

 What Nadia did not see

-Ravi quietly forwarding emails to Zara that she should have been on.
-This has been happening for months.
-Ravi is an ally but too junior to challenge Marcus directly.
-He is on a fixed-term contract.
+Ravi has been quietly forwarding for months.
+Ally, but too junior to challenge Marcus — he’s on a fixed-term contract.

 Nadia Okafor-Williams